 - Debit cards incur no processing charge. - Credit cards (Visa, MasterCard and American Express) can be used by completing a credit card authorisation form available from the accounts department.
-An additional surcharge of 2.0% applies for Visa and MasterCard and 3.0% for American Express card. - Cash payments are accepted, but students are encouraged to pay via the bank.
+An additional surcharge of may apply for credit card payments (We do not accept Amex card). - Cash payments are accepted, but students are encouraged to pay via the bank.
 The College may accept cash in limited circumstances (i.e.: if student has requested it in advance.
 Coins are not accepted.)

-Tuition fees\
+Tuition fees